-The Denver Anti-Discrimination Poster informs employees and/or the public that the posting establishment is subject to Title VII of the Civil Rights Act of 1964 and the Denver Anti-Discrimination Ordinance, which prohibits discrimination on the basis of specified protected traits such as:
+The Denver Anti-Discrimination Poster informs employees and/or the public that the posting establishment is subject to Title VII of the Civil Rights Act of 1964 and the Denver Anti-Discrimination Ordinance, which prohibits discrimination on the basis of specified protected traits:

 - Housing and Commercial Space

 - Public Accommodations

 - Private Educational Institutions